-- Insert pipe shorter than 2' (0,6 m) from the front of the machine.
-Insert longer pipes through either end so that the longer section extends out beyond the rear of the threading machine.
+- 2. Insert pipe shorter than 2' (0,6 m) from the front of the machine.
+Insert longer pipes through either end so that the longer section extends out beyond the rear of the Threading Machine.
 Confirm that pipe stands are properly placed. - 3.
 If needed, mark the pipe.
-Place pipe so that the area to be cut or end to be reamed or threaded is approximately 4" (100 mm) from the front of the chuck.
-If closer, the carriage may strike the machine during threading and damage the machine. - 4.
-Chuck the pipe.

-For Manual Chuck machines: Turn the rear centering device counterclockwise (viewed from rear of machine) to close down onto pipe.
-Make sure that the pipe is centered in the jaws.
-This improves pipe support and gives better results.
+Place pipe so that the area to be cut or end to be reamed or threaded is approximately 6" (150 mm) from the front of the chuck.
+If closer, the carriage may strike the machine during the threading and damage the machine. - 4.
+Turn the rear centering device clockwise (viewed from rear of machine) to close down onto pipe.
+Make sure that the pipe is centered in the inserts.
+This improves pipe support and gives better results. - 5.
+Turn the front chuck handwheel counterclockwise (viewed from front of machine) to close down onto pipe.
+Make sure that the pipe is centered in the inserts.
+Use repeated and forceful counterclockwise spins of the handwheel to secure the pipe in front chuck.

-Figure 16 - Chucking Pipe
+Figure 17 - Chucking Pipe